 How about a stroll along a former elevated railway line in Paris?
 Read about La Coulée Verte aka the Promenade Plantée.

-7. Activities In The Luxembourg Gardens In Paris
+7. Activities In The Luxembourg Gardens Paris

 Oh – and don’t miss the Band Stand.
 I have heard several bands play there.
 Just pull up a green chair and sink into the beauty of daily life in the Luxembourg Gardens.